bcgov/platform-services-registry-api/README.md

 ## Public Cloud Project Edit Request

 To edit a public cloud project, use the `publicCloudProjectEditRequest` mutation.
-This mutation accepts the same arguments as the publicCloudProjectRequest mutation but also requires the projectId argument.
-Note that all arguments need to be provided, regardless of weather that property is to be cahnged or not.
+This mutation accepts the same arguments as the `publicCloudProjectRequest` mutation except that there is no option to change the `provider` and it also requires the `projectId` argument.

+Note that all arguments need to be provided, regardless of whether that property is to be cahnged or not.
 For example, if you want to keep the description the same, simply provide the same description as the current project.
-Note that the provider cannont be changed and this endpoint will throw an error if changed.

 This mutation accepts the following arguments: